 Choose a few that match you and your lifestyle.
 Practice and incorporate a few of these stress strategies into your daily routine so they are top of mind when needed.
 What matters most is that you interrupt the stress cycle so you calm down and respond to the situation instead of reacting.

 1. Bring your mind and energy out of the past and future.
 Think about it.
 Most of what you stress over already happened and cannot be changed, or hasn't happened and might not ever happen.
-Yes, things may have to be dealt with, but do it from a sense of conscious presence and empowerment, not fretting and giving your energy to a time that is gone or not yet here.
+Yes, things from your past or impending future may have to be dealt with, but do it from a sense of conscious presence and empowerment.
+Fretting away your energy to a time that is gone or not yet here saps your well-being and ability to deal with issues creatively and wisely.

 This is a fun way to manage stress Sharing loving touches cause your brain and heart to release oxytocin, which helps you feel loved, nurtured, connected, and more relaxed.
 It is one of nature's most natural stress relievers.
 To enjoy a burst of this love hormone, share a 10 second or longer hug and/or kiss, have loving sex, snuggle with your child, pet the dog, or invite the cat to purr in your lap.
 Be fully present in these moments and feel the tension melt away.

-8. Enjoy guilt-free stress remedies.
+7. Enjoy guilt-free stress remedies.
 Here are two natural stress relievers you can indulge in every day.
 Sip a cup or two of your favorite calming herbal tea paired with an ounce or two of delicious dark chocolate (60% or more) for a dose of tension soothing magnesium and an endorphin lift.
+If you need easy ways to manage stress long-term, adaptogenic herbs such as ashwagandha or rhodiola can help protect your body and mind from the effects of stress.
+However, they are not substitutes for taking care of yourself.

-10. Relax your ever vigilant triple warmer meridian.
+9. Relax your ever vigilant triple warmer meridian.
 Starting at the front of your ears, take your fingers and smooth your scalp to the end of your ear three times while saying, "I am safe."
+You can lightly tap or rub the area if you prefer.
+Experiment and see what works best for you.
 This is the area where your eyeglasses sit.
 It looks and feels like you are smoothing back your hair so no one will even notice.

 Focus on the feeling of the warm water flowing over your body.
 Aim it at your tight muscles and feel them respond.
 Imagine that the water is cleansing your energy field and aura, making it fresh and bright.
 Imagine the water rinsing your troubles down the drain.